Shashiverm/Shashiverm/README.md

 **Shashiverm/Shashiverm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:-->
-I am a BSC.IT student with a strong work ethic and a passion for technology.
-I am dedicated to gaining knowledge and skills in the field of CS and information technology.
-I am eager to apply my skills[...]
+IT graduate with a strong programming and Web design core, developed through academic work and freelance work.
+Quite experienced with the application of AI concepts and algorithms in everyday problems.
+Proactive and enthusiastic towards technology with an ongoing quest to improve knowledge and technical expertise.
+Currently furthering my skills by doing MCA to be prepared for new and upcoming roles in the tech industry.[...]

 <img align="right" src="https://media.tenor.com/urrYiV11LFsAAAAd/emotional-damage.gif" height="210px" width="350px">